-This is the recipe for keto brownies you’ve been waiting for.
+This is the recipe for brownies you've been waiting for.
 Rich brownies topped with coffee buttercream AND caramel sauce.
 They are so decadent just a few bites is all you need for your caramel macchiato craving.

 This is one of the most indulgent recipes I've ever made.
 Chocolate keto brownies with coffee buttercream icing AND caramel sauce?
 Oh yes.
 I had no problem taste testing these last Friday after a long week.